zeroamps/microcontrollers/Architecture/AVR/8-bit/AVRTiny/Blink/README.md

 ## How to compile and upload it to a microcontroller

 ### Option 1
 In Visual Studio Code just press Ctrl+Shift+B and it compiles the code and uploads it to a microcontroller.
-For correct intellisense in Visual Studio Code don't forget to change to your target microcontroller in c_cpp_properties.json.
+For correct intellisense in Visual Studio Code don't forget to change c_cpp_properties.json to your target microcontroller.
 ```
 "defines": [
                 "__AVR_ATtiny10__"